cheststore/chest.store/README.md

 # chest.store

-Open-source, easy, lightweight, and hackable cloud object explorer, storage, and git HTTP server.
-Object versioning happens with git version control via new commits per uploaded version of a file.
+Open-source, lightweight, and hackable cloud object explorer, storage, and git HTTP server.
+Object versioning happens with git version control and any object version history repo can easily be cloned and/or `git pull`ed to see complete object history.

 ## Built-in git server

 chest.store has a built in HTTP git server and can be used like any other git remote to clone, push, pull, etc. any repository that uses git for its version control.
-Therefore, you can simply setup a new remote in your repository(ies) of choice to your chest.store server and push/pull as desired.
+Therefore, simply setup a new remote in your repository(ies) of choice to your chest.store server and push/pull as desired.